Cost of LivingUpdated May 2026

 How does Springfield compare to other northeast cities?

-Among northeastern cities in our database, Springfield ranks on the higher end for cost of living.
+Among northeastern cities in our database, Springfield ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Hartford and Worcester.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Springfield?